Thalia Vrantsidis

 About me

-I am interested broadly in what it means for people to understand, especially in the sense that we find most valuable (as in the ‘aha’ moment of an insight when we suddenly understand something better) and the implications of this across a variety of domains: e.g., how we (mis)understand other people, what we think makes a good explanation, how we resolve emotions.
+I am interested broadly in what it means for people to understand, especially in the sense that we find most valuable (as in the ‘aha’ moment of an insight when we suddenly understand something better) and the implications of this across a variety of domains: e.g., how we resolve emotions, what we think makes a good explanation, how we (mis)understand other people.
 In studying these ideas, my work uses an interdisciplinary approach, which integrates social, cognitive, philosophical, and computational perspectives, and combines human behavioral studies and formal modelling (e.g., Bayesian cognitive modelling).